yfe404/stealth-remote-access/README.md

 Finally copy env_example into .env and replace GIST_ID and TELEGRAM_TOKEN with yours.

-Run the bot.py file: =python bot.py=
+Run the bot.py file: `python bot.py`

 Open Telegram and enter /exec in the chat with your bot.